Board of Directors

 Robyn G. Nietert

-A native of Long Island, New York, holds a B.A. from George Washington University and a J.D. from the National Law Center at George Washington University.
+A native of Long Island, New York, she holds a B.A. from George Washington University and a J.D. from the National Law Center at George Washington University.
 For over 25 years she was a member of the Washington, D.C. law firm of Brown, Nietert and Kaufman, which specialized in telecommunications law, with a focus on innovative wireless technologies.
 She is also a founder and principal of American Capital Partners Company, which specializes in mergers and acquisitions of high speed broadband facilities.
 During her career, Ms Nietert has represented pioneering telecommunications industries before the U.S. Congress and federal agencies, and has participated in crafting federal legislation and agency rules.
 She is a member of Bradley Hills Presbyterian Church and has served on the Board of Directors of the Carderock Springs Club.
 She has organized several non-profit education foundations and served on their boards of directors, including the Walt Whitman High School Education Foundation.
 In 2007, she founded WMI and serves as its president.

 Jane grew up outside of Boston, Massachusetts and holds a B.A. from Georgetown University and a Masters degree in Public Health from Johns Hopkins University.
 She has been involved in the health care industry for over 25 years.
 Currently, she is an executive with a Washington, D.C. area global health care consulting firm and specializes in marketing programs for the biotechnology and pharmaceutical industries.
 She is a member of Saint Bartholomew Church.